 We were able to identify the most nutritious widely available popular dog foods, checked out the ingredients and how they were processed, as well as the balance of protein to carbs, and added vitamins and minerals specific to a dogs needs at all stages of his life.
 Then, to make sure your pet will like it, we checked out the consumer comments and ratings.

-So here are our 5 top Dog Foods for 2017 based on how well they meet your dog's dietary and health needs, their digestibility, and their yumminess.
+So here are our 5 top Dog Foods for 2018 based on how well they meet your dog's dietary and health needs, their digestibility, and their yumminess.
 To try to satisfy the range of affordability among dog owners, the choices are in order of High Range to Low Range budgets.
-Please note that the higher priced items are the closest to the totally raw diet you might prepare yourself.

 Among the top 5 dog foods, Stella & Chewy's comes quite close to a dog's natural food because its foods are prepared raw and either frozen or freeze dried, so no nutrients are lost in a cooking process.
 Though you can purchase Stella & Chewy's frozen dog foods in many local pet stores (call first), the easiest way to purchase and serve these foods is freeze dried.
 The main difference between frozen and freeze dried dog food is that freeze drying removes the liquid content in the food, so water will need to be added to the freeze dried food before serving.
 Freeze dried food can be kept on the shelf until use, another factor that adds to its convenience.